-When using HTDP to estimate velocities at a collection of locations, a user may interactively provide positional coordinates for the locations one at a time or he/she may submit an ASCII file that provides positional coordinates for all of the locations in the collection.
-HTDP accepts two different file formats, each of which is described during the execution of the HTDP utility.
-Also, a user can specify a 2D grid in latitude and longitude and ask HTDP to estimate velocities at the nodes of this grid.
-In addition, a user may specify a line (actually a geodesic on an ellipsoidal representation of Earth) and ask HTDP to estimate velocities at equally spaced locations along this line (geodesic).
+When using HTDP to estimate velocities at a collection of locations, users can interactively provide coordinates for the locations one at a time, or they can submit them in an ASCII file.
+The types of coordinates and formats accepted by HTDP are described during the execution of the HTDP utility (and later in this document, and in the example exercises).
+Users can also specify a 2D grid in latitude and longitude and ask HTDP to estimate velocities at the nodes of this grid.
+In addition, users can define a line (actually a geodesic on an ellipsoidal representation of the Earth) and ask HTDP to estimate velocities at equally spaced locations along this line (geodesic).

-A user must specify the reference frame in which he/she is providing the positional coordinates to HTDP.
+The reference frame must be specified when providing positional coordinates to HTDP.
 The HTDP-estimated velocities will then also be referred to this frame.
 Section 7 of this document describes how to use HTDP to transform an estimated velocity to a different reference frame.